tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 <img src="images/connect_dialog.png">

-If connection to your QSB-D is successful, the application starts to continuously read the current position from the encoder and show it in the main window.
+If it is connected to your QSB-D successfully, it starts to continuously read the current position from the encoder and display it in the main window as shown below:

 <img src="images/screenshot.png" width="318" height="197">